 EU Fire Information Exchange Platform (FIEP)

 The Fire Information Exchange Platform (FIEP) was established to facilitate the exchange of fire safety information and best practice among Member States.
-The Modern Building Alliance and its members fully support this initiative and will contribute to the discussions with relevant stakeholders.
+The Modern Building Alliance and its members fully support this initiative and actively contribute to the discussions with relevant stakeholders.

 A new fire safety initiative

 In September 2017, following the tragedy at Grenfell Tower in London, the European Commission announced a new initiative to enhance fire safety cooperation across EU Member States.

 Under the leadership of the Commission’s DG GROW, the Fire Information Exchange Platform (FIEP) gathers Member State authorities and stakeholders from civil society and industry.
 They first met on the 16th October 2017.

 The FIEP aims to facilitate the exchange of information between the competent Member State authorities and other stakeholders, allowing them to benefit from lessons learned and best practice regarding fire safety.
 It is expected to enhance the capabilities of Member State authorities to fulfil their tasks in full knowledge of the advantages and disadvantages of the regulatory choices they have to make.